City Hall » City Departments » Code Enforcement

 Use the Help menu on the top right corner to navigate to the “Contact” option to send your message to your organization.

-- A: Please see the "Do I Need A Second Unit Permit " page.
+- A: Please see the "Do I Need An Accessory Dwelling Unit Permit " page.

 - A: Please see the "Do I Need a Massage Establishment Certification" page.